sebastian-heinz/lowl_audio/README.md

 ![](./doc/system.jpg)
 created with [draw.io](https://draw.io/)

-## Features / Out of the box

-### File Formats
-- .wav parsing (float 32bit, int 16bit) (mono, stereo)
-- .mp3
-- .flac

-When reading data the library will extract the audio samples and convert them to sample format of 32bit float.
-This process will only happen once on reading, as every internal function is designed to operate on 32bit float samples.

-### Driver
-- PortAudio

-### Mixer
-- Lowl::AudioMixer - mixes multiple `Lowl::AudioStream` and `Lowl::AudioData` into a single output stream

 ## Definitions
 - Audio Sample = smallest audio unit, depends on bit depth
 - Audio Frame = contains Audio Samples (2Channel/Stereo audio at 16bit depth contains two samples, each 2bytes.
 The Frame would be 4byte)